Setting marketing goals or objectives for your service-based small business doesn’t need to be a complicated process.

 At this step, write down all the current challenges and roadblocks you have that specifically relate to your marketing goal.

 What’s holding you back or needs to be completed first?

-Now, summarise your list of challenges into 5 – 7 main roadblocks which we’ll review at the next step.
+Now, summarise your list of challenges into 5 – 7 main roadblocks, which we’ll review in the next step.

 Against each of your main challenges, write the solution you’ll need to deliver to overcome that challenge.